University of the Philippines College Admission Test: Qualifying for a campus and a degree program

-Applicants must specify two campuses in order of preference from the U.P.
-System's seven constituent universities, one autonomous college (Tacloban College), and one satellite campus (Extension Program in Pampanga under UP Diliman).
+Applicants must specify two campuses, in order of preference, from the U.P.
+System's nine constituent universities, and two satellite campuses (the extension programs in Pampanga and Olongapo under UP Diliman).
 For each campus chosen, two degree programs must also be specified (but applicants may select up to four).
 UPCAT applications are processed according to the order of these preferences.

 The top-ranked applicants (according to the UPG), based on the quota and cut-off grades of each campus, are eligible to enter.
 Different grade predictors are applied for each degree program.
 Top-ranked qualifiers are accepted depending on the slots available in that program.

 If the applicants do not qualify for the two preferred campuses, they may request to be included in the wait list, provided they have stated the campus they would apply to as their first or second choice.

 If they are UPCAT qualifiers, they only need to find a degree program that will accept them.
 The campus Registrar's Office will help them find that degree program.
 Qualification into UP is, therefore, a matter of qualifying for a campus, regardless of the choice of degree program.

 Examination

 The five-hour examination covers language proficiency, reading comprehension, mathematics, and science.
 UPCAT questions can be in English or Filipino.
 The exam is usually administered on a Saturday and Sunday in early August, with two batches of examinations per day: one in the morning and the other in the afternoon.

 UPCAT test centers are found in major schools throughout the Philippines, including all UP campuses.
-Close to 100,000 applicants take the UPCAT yearly, with almost 40,000 in UP Diliman alone.
+More than 100,000 applicants take the UPCAT yearly, with almost 40,000 in UP Diliman alone.
 Because the campus is open and connected to major public roads, heavy traffic is expected at this time of year.
 Food stalls and other tiangges set up shop everywhere around the Diliman campus, especially the Academic Oval, to provide the needs of parents and guardians who accompany and wait for the applicants taking the test.